agro23/pig-latin/README.md

 * First, here are the rules of Pig Latin:

 * For words beginning with a vowel, add "way" to the end.
-X

 * For words beginning with one or more consonants, move all of the first consecutive consonants to the end, and add "ay".
-X

 * If the first consonants include "qu", move the "u" along with the "q".
-X
   - Don't forget about words like "squeal" where "qu" doesn't come first!

 * For words beginning with "y", treat "y" as a consonant.